 What Illinois Workers’ Compensation Insurance Covers

-What’s covered varies by situation, but workers’ compensation in Illinois usually covers:
+Specifics vary by situation, but workers’ compensation in Illinois usually covers:

 Illinois Workers’ Compensation Insurance Deadlines

 In Illinois, there are three main deadlines employers need to be aware of.
 The most important is to have workers’ compensation insurance in place by the time they hire employees.
 There is no grace period.
-Other significant deadlines for employers are notification requirements.
+Other significant deadlines for employers are notification requirements:

 - Two days to notify the IWCC of work-related deaths